 And limits for Shewhart charts of the ei’s might be expressed as

-In traditional SPC, the constants, c, are typically selected to with false alarm error rates and average run lengths in mind.
+In traditional SPC, the constants, c, are typically selected with false alarm error rates and average run lengths in mind.
 Under the assumptions for traditional SPC, these false alarm error rates and run lengths have been well studied and documented through application of probability theory or simulation.
-In fact, we believe the Yi to be nonstationary (i.e., there is not a constant mean) and to frequently exhibit autocorrelation.
+In fact, we believe the Yi to be non-stationary (i.e., there is not a constant mean) and to frequently exhibit autocorrelation.
 Limits in version 2 of LTMS (which is a system for monitoring and adjustment rather than traditional SPC) do not have the same meaning and the probability theory and simulations are not applicable.

-IF the EWMA or, equivalently ARIMA(0,1,1), adequately models the data such that the residuals from the model are approximately iid N(0,) and could be estimated as the mean squared error from the EWMA prediction, then we would use to estimate σei2.
+IF the EWMA or, equivalently ARIMA(0,1,1), adequately models the data such that the residuals from the model are approximately independent and identically distributed as N(0,) and could be estimated as the mean squared error from the EWMA prediction, then we would use to estimate σei2.
 However, we suggest the following approach to start LTMS for a test unless adequate data and analyses have been done to implement the more rigorous approach.
 Residuals from the EWMA and alternate models should be reviewed along with regular review of reference oil variances.

 The default approach is then to use the above along with the following table of constants to determine limits for a test.
 The resulting limits are shown in Section F. Surveillance panels should judge whether each pass criterion should be judged as for ei, Zi, or both and, if judged for that chart, whether the default, tightened, or loosened limits should be used.